remidinishanth/Python_snippets/basics/memory_management.md

 ### type PyObject

 All object types are extensions of this type.
 This is a type which contains the information Python needs to treat a pointer to an object as an object.
-In a normal “release” build, it contains only the object’s reference count and a pointer to the corresponding type object.
-Nothing is actually declared to be a PyObject, but every pointer to a Python object can be cast to a PyObject*.
-Access to the members must be done by using the macros Py_REFCNT and Py_TYPE.
+In a normal “release” build, it contains only the object’s reference count `ob_refcnt` and a pointer to the corresponding type object `*ob_type` .
+Nothing is actually declared to be a PyObject, but every pointer to a Python object can be cast to a `PyObject*`.
+Access to the members must be done by using the macros `Py_REFCNT` and `Py_TYPE`.

 ```c
 /* Nothing is actually declared to be a PyObject, but every pointer to